 Driving south to Nanaimo you may board another ferry and cross Howe Sound back to Horseshoe Bay on the mainland, having completed one ‘circle tour’.
 If you still want more of Vancouver Island, you can continue south to Victoria, the capital of British Columbia at the southern tip of the Island.

-Organized tours of the city, conducted in conveyances of all kinds, from double-decker buses to bicycles, mopeds and horse-drawn carriages.
+Organized tours of the city are conducted in conveyances of all kinds, from double-decker buses to bicycles, mopeds and horse-drawn carriages.